forrestjs/forrestjs/gitbook/api/create-extension/README.md

 ---

-👉 The baseline is that creating an Extension is just like running a regular function, but **this function behaves like a black-box** as we can't know in advance who will register Actions into it.
+👉 The baseline is that creating an Extension is just like running a regular function, but **this function behaves like a black-box**, and we can't know in advance who will register Actions into it.

 As with functions:

-- an Extension has a **unique name** that is simply a string
+- an Extension has a **unique name**, that is simply a string
 - you can pass arguments into an Extension
 - you can collect the returning values from each registered Action

+---

-## The Extension Targets Manifest
+## The Extension Targets Registry

 So far we used simple strings as Extensions' names.

 That makes it for a very fast development cycle, but it opens up the Gates of Hell for typos and any kind of nasty mistakes.

 > **Don't worry:** there is a way around this issue that solves most of the typos scenario, while preserving coding speed 😎.

-The first step is to **build an _Extensions Targets Manifest_** for your Service.
+The first step is to **build an \_Extensions Targets Registry** for your Service.
 It is just a key/value store where you will list all the extension points that your Service will use:

 ```js
 const myServiceExtensions = {